Organic Letters

 Organic Letters is a biweekly peer-reviewed scientific journal covering research in organic chemistry.
 It was established in 1999 and is published by the American Chemical Society.
 In 2014, the journal moved to a hybrid open access publishing model.
 The founding editor-in-chief was Amos Smith.
-Since 2019, Erick M. Carreira serves as the editor-in-chief.
+The current editor-in-chief is Marisa C. Kozlowski.
 The journal is abstracted and indexed in: the Science Citation Index Expanded, Scopus, Academic Search Premier, BIOSIS Previews, Chemical Abstracts Service, EMBASE, and MEDLINE.